YuanyueLi/FlashEntropySearch/README.md

 To use this package, you need to have the following software installed on your system:

 - Python >= 3.8

+- C compiler and Python development headers.

+  - When installing on Linux, you may need to install the `gcc` and `python-dev` packages first.
+  - When installing on Windows, you may need to install the [Microsoft Visual C++ 14.0 or greater Build Tools](https://visualstudio.microsoft.com/visual-cpp-build-tools/) first.

 - numpy >= 1.18 (will be installed automatically when you install the package from PyPI)

 - Cython >= 0.29 (will be installed automatically when you install the package from PyPI)

 - cupy >= 8.3.0 (optional, only required for GPU acceleration)

 The `numpy` and `cython` dependencies will be installed automatically when you install the package from PyPI.
 The `cupy` dependency is optional, and is only required for GPU acceleration.
 If you want to use GPU acceleration, you need to install `cupy` manuall before installing the package from PyPI.